dzhng/llamaflow/README.md

   - [Custom Prompts](#custom-prompts)
 - [Debugging](#debugging)

-## Introduction
+## 👋 Introduction

 LLamaFlow is the middleware layer that sits between your software and the AI model.
 The pattern for generating correct outputs from LLMs is converging on _ask and validate_, where after the initial generation, there is a back-and-forth with the model itself to correct the output according to spec.
 LLamaFlow abstracts away this entire process, and exposes a simple request & response API for the model where all responses are validated.

 Specifically, this package adds the following capabilities on top of the standard chat API:

 - Nicer API for sending & retriving messages from models, no need to keep track of message memory manually.
-- Custom content validation hook that allows you to add your own valider for all model outputs, including reasking the model.
 - Schema definition, serialization / parsing, and **automatically asking the model to correct outputs**.
+- Custom content validation hook that allows you to add your own valider for all model outputs, including logic on how to reask the model.
 - Handle rate limit and any other API errors as gracefully as possible (e.g. exponential backoff for rate-limit).

-Compared to other prompt engineering solutions, LLamaFlow differentiates by being chat native and structured output by default:
+## 🤔 Why LLamaFlow

+There are a few other prompt engineering libraries for typescript / javascript, most notiably [Langchain](https://github.com/hwchase17/langchainjs).
+Compared to other solutions, LLamaFlow differentiates by being chat-first and supports structured, _fully typed_ output by default.
+LLamaFlow also focuses purely on interacting with the model - it doesn't have the complexity of managing multiple types of chains / agents / memory, which should hopefully make for a much simpler & more extensible API.
+When working with LLamaFlow, you are expected to add memory / agents yourself (or even just integrate it into Langchain!)

+TLDR:

 - Everything is Typescript-first with responses fully validated & typed, works great with the excellent [zod](https://github.com/colinhacks/zod) package as a peer dep.
 - Chat based completion only - there are no plans to support traditional LLM completion.
 I believe chat inspired LLM APIs are where all foundation models are converging to, due to the steerability provided by having explicit separation of system & user prompts.

+If you are wondering why the name LLamaFlow - LLama is a play on LLM.

-## Usage
+## 🔨 Usage

 ### Install